petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-admin.md

 1. Copy the keystore file (`[Liferay Home]/data/keystore.jks`, by default) from the first node to the remaining nodes.
 This file is the Java keystore that's created by the SAML Provider app.
 The keystore contains the valid or self-signed certificate managed by the SAML connector app.

 1. Verify that the service provider metadata has been generated to be used either as a URL or an XML file.
-The metadata is the same for all nodes because of the same database back-end.
+The metadata is the same for all nodes because of the same database backend.
 The IdP's request goes through the load balancer.

 1. At this point, all  nodes have the same SAML SP configuration and each of them can respond to web requests and handle the SAML protocol.
 To test your SSO solution, sign into Liferay via your load balancer, navigate to a few pages of a few different sites, and then log out.